kmarkus/lsdbus/README.md

 - `evsrc` (event source) objects are **not** cleaned up (`unref`ed) when garbage collected but set to *floating*, which means they will live until the event loop is destroyed.
-To explicitely destroy an event source, call its `unref` method.
+To explicitely disable and destroy an event source, call its `unref` method.

 > **Note**: upon being collected the `default_*` type bus objects are
 > only `flush`ed and `unref`ed, whereas on non default (`new`,